LewNic1/project-1/README.md

 ## Instructions

 #### Part 1.
 Rendering Data
-Take a moment to familiarize yourself with the dataset by opening it in your browser: [http://earthquake.usgs.gov/earthquakes/feed/v1.0/summary/significant_week.geojson](http://earthquake.usgs.gov/earthquakes/feed/v1.0/summary/significant_week.geojson).
+We took a moment to familiarize ourselves with the dataset by opening it in your browser: [https://api.yelp.com/v3/businesses/].

 + What is the structure of the data?
-    + How many earthquakes does it list?
-    + How would you grab the first earthquake?
-        * How would you grab its title?
+    + How would you grab its title?
         * How would you grab its geological coordinates:
             - *latitude*?
             - *longitude*?
-        * When did it happen?
-            - How many hours ago is that?

-Write out the AJAX call that will grab the data and `console.log` the list of earthquakes.
+Write out the AJAX call that will grab the data and `console.log` the list of restaurant.

 #### Part 2.
 Add the title data to the page